Do you know that terrible cliche about life being stranger than fiction?

 Unfinished stories.
 Unanswered questions.
 People who leave without saying goodbye.

 Life has to make us feel.
 That’s it.
 We want to feel.
 To live.
-We want others to know we have lived.
+We others to know we have lived.

 We want to leave something behind.
 A mark.
 A memory.
 A sensation.